How to set up a Microsoft Teams meeting: The essential guide

 There are many ways to join a Microsoft Teams meeting, and one can join even if invited but don’t have Microsoft Teams installed on their device.

-This comes particularly handy when you need to follow up with someone outside of your organization – they just need to click on the link that came together with the email invitation, like shown in the picture below:
+This comes particularly handy when you need to follow up with someone outside of your organization.
+They just need to click on the link that came together with the email invitation, as shown in the picture below: